pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.sources.sync_card

-Syncronizes the data for a card locally for a given customer
+Synchronizes the data for a card locally for a given customer

 Args: